CodingYodha/CamEdge/README.md

 ## Model

 The application currently uses a pre-trained YOLO model named `best_bag_box.pt`.
-This model is expected to be in the same directory as the main application script (`camedge.txt` or `app.py`).
+This model is expected to be in the same directory as the main application script (`camedge.txt`, `app.py`, or `camedge.py`).
 It is trained to detect "bags" and "boxes".
 To use a different model, you would need to:
 1. Place your new `.pt` model file in the application directory.
 2. Update the `MODEL_PATH` variable in the script.
 3. Potentially adjust the class name remapping logic or `AVAILABLE_CLASSES` if your model has different class names.